Regulation 19 - Completing a Disciplinary Report

 If there are inaccuracies in a report the accused is more likely to contest the report and plead not guilty, this could also lead to you as the match official attending the hearing.
 On the very odd occasion, even if the charge is admitted the accused they may still request the match official’s attendance so as to put the inaccuracies to him / her and may seek to use them in mitigation.

 If an inaccurate report is sent to the County Disciplinary Secretary they will almost certainly refer it back for clarification before the report can be sent to the accused.
 This will delay the hearing.
-This is why you are strongly advised to liaise with the Referee Discipline Secretary (Colin Burrell) prior to the submission of your form.
+This is why you are strongly advised to liaise with the Referee Discipline Co-ordinator prior to the submission of your form if you are indoubt.
+A quick call on the way home from a match to get guidance can save hours of redrafting and answering emails!

 Attending hearings:

-You may be asked to attend any discipline hearing that involves referee abuse, the Society Discipline Secretary will support you and you will not be expected to attend alone.
-If you are unavailable or unable to attend then arrangements will be made to use tele-conference or other media methods.
+You may be asked to attend any discipline hearing that involves referee abuse, the Society will support you and you will not be expected to attend alone unless you are happy to do so.
+If you are unavailable or unable to attend then arrangements will be made to use tele-conference/VC/Teams/Zoom or other media methods.

 Important Reminders